Live from the Southern Command in sunny South Florida.

 31,000 of the 56,000 were aborted.

-Twenty five thousand were born.
+25,000 were born.

 These are striking numbers.

-And this is and dare I go there?
+And this is, and dare I go there?

 Yes, I do.

-This is exactly what Margaret Sanger had in mind when she came up with the whole notion Of Planned Parenthood and eugenics.
+This is exactly what Margaret Sanger had in mind when she came up with the whole notion of Planned Parenthood and eugenics.

-to take care of them, to guard them against whatever extremism might be coming their way from conservative Republicans are wiping themselves out at the with the support of and the recommendation of the Democrat Party, which makes abortion puts abortion in the top two of the most important issues going.
+to take care of them, to guard them against whatever extremism might be coming their way from conservative Republicans are wiping themselves out at the with the support of and the recommendation of the Democrat Party, which makes abortion, puts abortion in top two of the most important issues going.

 It's just amazing here.